 If you have discovered that a loved one has been abusing or become addicted to an opioid, you are right to be worried and concerned.
 Opioid abuse is a dangerous behavior, and untreated opioid use disorder can put a person’s life at risk.
 Please know, though, that you are not helpless.
 You can play an essential role in helping your loved one end his or her addiction to opioids.

 First, it is important to understand that addiction to opioids can be overcome with effective professional treatment.
-Depending upon the nature and severity of your loved one’s addiction, it may appear that he or she is trapped in a hopeless situation.
+Depending on the nature and severity of your loved one’s addiction, it may appear that he or she is trapped in a hopeless situation.
 Visit reputable websites or consult with experts in your area to get a greater understanding of opioid addiction and to learn about the types of treatment that have helped others who were struggling with similar problems.

 Once you have a firm grasp on the nature of the problem, start to research specific programs that provide the type and level of care that your loved one needs.
 Many people who abuse or become addicted to opioids also struggle with co-occurring mental health problems.
 To ensure that your loved one is put in the best possible position to achieve long-term recovery, make sure that the programs you are looking into offer comprehensive services that will treat all of the issues and disorders that may have led to or been impacted by your loved one’s opioid abuse.